nckcem/custom-field-patcher/README.md

 - `base_url (str)`: Base URL to CredoAI API/app server
 - `api_token (str)`: Bearer token used to authenticate with the Credo AI API.
 - `tenant (str)`: The organization or workspace identifier used to form the API path.
+- `num_ids (Union[int, NoneType])`: The number of use cases to process, starting from the first row of data the input CSV (i.e., row 1, since row 0 is the header).
 - `custom_field_names (List[str])`: A list of field names you intend to update.
 These fields must exist as column headers in the CSV.

 ---